66-m/conzooming/README.md

-# **Insta Pic Downloader:**
+# **Instagram Picture Downloader:**

 ### **Requirements:**
 ### *Install required Python-Libraries:*

-Be sure you that you already installed all of the above.
+Ensure you have already installed all of the above.
-Paste following separately into your commandline, and execute:
+Paste following separately into your command line, and execute:

     python -m pip install -U instaloader

-Open a commandline in your folder, containing the python script.
+Open a command line in your folder, containing the python script.
 To execute the script write:

     python conzooming_instaloader.py